ryanozx/tp/docs/UserGuide.md

 ## Quick start

-1. Download the latest `hrmate.jar` from [to be updated]() and move the downloaded file to your desired location.
+1. Download the latest `hrmate.jar` from [here](https://github.com/AY2324S1-CS2103T-W11-1/tp/releases/tag/v1.4.0) and move the downloaded file to your desired location.
 See [How do I move a file?](#q-how-do-i-move-a-file) for help.

 2. Open a terminal or your computer.